devict/devict.org/README.md

 ## Contributing

 A great way to contribute is to [file an issue][issues] if you notice a bug or something that could be improved.
+Note that the [devICT Code of Conduct](https://devict.org/conduct) applies to collaboration in this space.

 ### Development